awards.

 Awards.

-Annually, we take time apart from our busy schedules to recognize and celebrate the incredible efforts and contributions from individuals, groups or institutions whose work exemplifies CUCCIO’s founding principles of innovation, collaboration and communication across Canada’s higher education IT community.
+Annually, we take time apart from our busy schedules to recognize and celebrate the incredible efforts and contributions from individuals, groups or institutions whose work exemplifies CUCCIO’s founding principles of innovation, collaboration, community, and excellence within Canada’s university IT community.
 Dozens of applications are cut down to a series of finalists by a panel of expert judges.
-Finally we gather each year at CANHEIT to award our winners and celebrate the enormous contributions of our community.
+Finally, we gather each year at CANHEIT to award our winners and celebrate the enormous contributions of our community.

 General considerations.